 USDA Eases Program Rules for South Carolina SNAP Participants Impacted by Florence

-WASHINGTON, Sept.
-20, 2018 – The U.S. Department of Agriculture today granted flexibility to allow South Carolina residents to replace food purchased with SNAP benefits that was lost due to power outages and flooding caused by Hurricane Florence.
+WASHINGTON, DC, September 20, 2018 – The U.S. Department of Agriculture today granted flexibility to allow South Carolina residents to replace food purchased with SNAP benefits that was lost due to power outages and flooding caused by Hurricane Florence.
 Over 185,000 impacted households in 26 counties now have until Oct.
 15, 2018 to report food loss to the state and request replacement benefits.

 “When this many people are facing immediate hardship in South Carolina, it’s crucial for USDA and the state to offer as much flexibility as possible to recover food losses,” said Acting Deputy Under Secretary Brandon Lipps.
 “This waiver will provide sufficient reporting time for households who are facing power outages, flooding, and other obstacles in the wake of this disaster.”